vladi-rh/rhoai-genaiops-lab-instructions/docs/7-observability/1-enable-monitoring.md

 > **Note**: The RHOAI Observability stack has already been deployed and configured for this lab environment.
 If you're interested in learning more about the underlying platform configuration, check the `Managing Observability in RHOAI` section under `Administer OpenShift AI platform access, apps, and operations` [documentation](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed).

-## 🔍 OpenTelemetry: The Standard for Tracing
+## 🔍 OpenTelemetry: The Standard for Observability

-Red Hat OpenShift AI uses **OpenTelemetry** (OTel), the open-source standard for distributed tracing.
+Red Hat OpenShift AI uses **OpenTelemetry** (OTel), the open-source standard for distributed tracing and metrics collection.
 OpenTelemetry provides:

 * **Automatic instrumentation** for common frameworks (Flask, FastAPI, Express, etc.)
 * **Manual instrumentation** for custom operations specific to your application